coolerfall/lork/README.md

-slago
+lork
 =====
 The flexible, extensible and structured logging for Go.
-Slago provides bridge and binder for logger which can send log from logger to another logger you preferred.
-Slago also provides unified writers, encoders and filters, it brings different logger with same apis and flexible configurations.
+Lork provides bridge and binder for logger which can send log from logger to another logger you preferred.
+Lork also provides unified writers, encoders and filters, it brings different logger with same apis and flexible configurations.

 Install